Designing The multi-omics AI platform behind QuantumLife's expansion into institutional healthcare.

 Two-tier prioritization.
 High-priority items (immediate dose adjustments) visually separated from moderate-priority items (consider during relevant prescribing).
 Prevents alert fatigue while ensuring nothing safety-critical is missed.

 Positioned last deliberately.
-AI-generated 6-Pillar intervention plan synthesizes insights from all preceding tabs.
-Placing it after comprehensive assessment ensures recommendations are contextualized, not premature.
-All fields are editable — physicians modify based on patient context, compliance likelihood, and resource availability.
+The AI-generated 6-Pillar intervention plan synthesizes insights from all preceding tabs.
+Physicians see recommendations only after they have reviewed the full clinical picture.
+All fields are editable.
+Physicians modify recommendations based on patient context, compliance likelihood, and resource availability.
+The plan is a starting point for clinical judgment, not an output to approve.

 The tab sequence follows the physician's existing clinical reasoning order — current health status, then inherited risks, then aging markers, then medication implications, then comprehensive action plan.
 This mirrors how physicians already structure longevity consultations, supporting their existing cognitive workflow rather than imposing a new sequence.